BEHAVIORAL DISTURBANCE

 Behavioral disturbances can be common among teens and adolescents, but if behaviors persist for longer than six months, this may be a sign of a behavioral disturbance disorder.
 Depending on the symptoms presented, the teen may be diagnosed with ADHD, oppositional defiant disorder (ODD), conduct disorder (CD), or disruptive mood dysregulation disorder (DMDD).

-If a teen you love is struggling with behavioral disturbances, reach out to Massachusetts Center for Adolescent Wellnes (MCAW) today.
+If a teen you love is struggling with behavioral disturbances, reach out to the Massachusetts Center for Adolescent Wellness (MCAW) today at 855.940.6229.
 Our team can answer any questions you may have and give you a better understanding of our treatment program and what we treat.